MinusGix/jsmagi/README.md

  - At a basic level, this could get us comments
  - Could also get variable names for us to use
  - Maybe even do transformations that we don't have implemented, though that is risker
+- Version which allows you to apply the transformations manually, one at a time.
+ - With an editor extension
+ - Would allow edits which are hard to detect properly, but that a human might be able to recognize the applicability of